karki011/C-Sharp-Guide-/README.md

 # C# Guide for beginners.
 ---
-##DATA in all programing languages can be broken down in some form STRINGS, COLLECTION, and OBJECTS FORM.
+## DATA in all programing languages can be broken down in some form:
+* STRINGS,
+* COLLECTION,
+* BJECTS FORM
 ---
 ## What is OOP?
 #### OOP stands for "Object-Oriented Programming".
 It is a Programming methodology based on objects, instead of just functions and procedures.
 In other words, it’s a programming style which is concepts of class, object and various other concepts like Inheritance, Polymorphism, Abstraction, Encapsulation, etc. There are four principles of OOP: